-The vast majority of our business travel emissions our calculated for us by our travel agent partners, who track carbon footprint for us for every booking; the remainder comes from mileage driven in taxis and private vehicles and taxis. which is logged by employees.
+The vast majority of our business travel emissions our calculated for us by our travel agent partners, who track carbon footprint for us for every booking; the remainder comes from mileage driven in taxis and private vehicles which is logged by employees.
+However, due to the impact of covid-19, air and rail travel was negligible during this reporting period and business travel emissions were primarily from private vehicles and taxi travel.